A toy tractor on sand, representing Code Powers and access to land

 Paragraph 20 and the tribunal route

-Jurisdiction over Code disputes in England and Wales transferred from the Upper Tribunal (Lands Chamber) to the First-tier Tribunal (Property Chamber) on 6 April 2024 under the Electronic Communications Code (Jurisdiction) (Amendment) Regulations 2023 (SI 2023/1220).
+From 6 April 2024, Code proceedings in England and Wales may be brought in the First-tier Tribunal (Property Chamber).
+The restriction that required them to be commenced in the Upper Tribunal (Lands Chamber) was removed on that date by the under the Electronic Communications Code (Jurisdiction) (Amendment) Regulations 2023 (SI 2023/1220).
 Case law developed by the Upper Tribunal remains authoritative and is applied by the First-tier Tribunal.

 Valuation of Code agreements: the no-scheme basis